246 Youtube Flying Videos by Jan

 beautiful fall day so I decided to pull my new trike and myself through some

 cross country flight test.
-I flew to the second largest ski area in
+I flew to the second largest ski area in Canada, Sun Peaks.

-It was the first time I really appreciated the wing speed trim and figured out how it supposed to be used.
+supposed to be used.
 It is very good device especially in stable air and long

 It was the